-It’s a radio ideas conference that starts at 9.00am and runs until 5.30pm when we go to the local pub.
-It’s all about new ideas across all areas of radio – made for people that make radio.
+It’s a radio ideas conference that starts at 9.00am and runs until 5.00pm at which point we go to the local pub, where Adswizz have kindly agreed to buy the drinks.
+The day’s all about new ideas across all areas of radio – made for people that make radio.
 This year, we have ideas from some of the most successful presenters and programmers, research into young peoples’ use of mobile apps, some clever new ways of listening to the radio, ideas from streaming music companies, overseas radio stations, and even the British government; and much more.
 You’ll go home with some amazing ideas and great contacts.

 It’s quite different to other conferences:

 - It’s an informal day – we don’t want you to wear suits or anything like that.

 - All the sessions are either 9 minutes or 18 minutes (this means that they’re focused and frequent)

 - We get through lots of speakers – around 25

 - There’s free wifi